umee-network/umee.cc/content/pages/careers.md

 - System administration activities including routine, proactive daily management of the health, stability, and availability of system infrastructure
 - Automate and streamline operations and processes
 - Act as liaison between the protocol engineering team and the validator community
-- Collaborate with the Umee validator network
+- Collaborate with the UX validator network

 **We're looking for someone who has:**